REX2626/Astro-Attack/README.md

 Enemies drop ammo

+Change score to be number of enemies killed not damaged (more points for mothership)

 Fix spawning in asteroid

 Check / improve graphics.get_entities_to_draw performance

 Fix bullets going through asteroids

-Edge of button boundaries are not clickable (click for button rectangle not text label)

 Fix first full_screen click not moving the mouse properly